xjtu-wiki/xjtu-wiki.github.io/_guidelines/thesis.md

 ---
 This is an unofficial and general guideline on how to proceed with the thesis writing, defense, and degree application.

+## Table of content
+- Important step
+- Forms and documents
+- Thesis template
+-

 ## Important note
 There are two main parties where you can confirm the procedure for your particular case of thesis defense and graduation process.
 1. The supervisor